genkobar/Coursera_DataScience_GetData_Project/README.md

 The script attempts to load the R-package named "dplyr" so please make sure it is installed.

 The "UCI HAR Dataset.zip" package should be unzipped into the working directory before the script is run.

+A decription of what the script does, as well as variable names, may be found in the file CookBook.md.